 Poultry or Captive Birds

 If you keep poultry (such as chickens, geese or ducks) or captive birds at your property, please see the attached important notice issued by the Department for Environment, Food and Rural Affairs (DEFRA).
-Please follow the link in the attached for further information.
 Alternatively, you may contact the Council’s licensing team to discuss, though please note that keeping poultry or captive birds does not require a licence from the local authority.